 Centennial College’s Pickering Learning Site Project Management program will allow you to gain the fundamental knowledge to successfully manage projects in a timely and cost-effective manner.
-This program is offered in a compressed, three-day/week schedule to maximize efficiency.
+This advanced diploma business program is offered in a compressed, three-day/week schedule to maximize efficiency.

-Fully licensed by the Project Management Institute as a Registered Education Provider, this School of Business program is intended for applicants who previously completed a post-secondary education in any discipline.
+Fully licensed by the Project Management Institute as a Registered Education Provider, this Business School program is intended for applicants who previously completed a post-secondary education in any discipline.

 The Project Management program follows A Guide to the Project Management Body of Knowledge, (PMBOK® Guide).
 The use of this guide will be enhanced by a curriculum that includes hands-on integration of technology tools such as Microsoft Project and leading-edge industry case studies with a focus on organizational leadership.

 A full-time, 14-week experiential learning opportunity (internship) with a participating organization will allow you to gain valuable project management experience while still enrolled in this college business program.
 You will also be required to participate in an online course and prepare assignments related to the experiential learning opportunity.
-The experience can be used towards work requirements for the PMI® designation.
+The experience can be used towards work requirements for the PMP® and CAPM® designation.

-This program is suited for college and university graduates from any discipline who wish to increase their employability by working towards a globally recognized certification in project management.
+This project management program is suited for college and university graduates from any discipline who wish to increase their employability by working towards a globally recognized certification in project management.
 It is also ideal for experienced project managers seeking to bring a new dimension of leadership to their work environment and for leaders who want to manage innovation in a structured manner.

-Industries often develop new and innovative opportunities through projects that are delivered on time and on budget.
+Industries develop new and innovative opportunities through projects that are delivered on time and on budget.
 As a project manager, you will oversee a company’s projects from start to finish, ensuring each facet is executed with skill and efficiency.